N5GEH/n5geh.platform/README.md

         docker ps

+6. After a few minutes, portainer should be accessible via http://yourIP:9000.
+Enter a valid admin password and confirm you just want to use your local environment.
+Click on your local environment and get an overview about your containers by clicking on "Stack" or "Stacks".

-6. Enjoy testing and leave your comments.
+7. Enjoy testing and leave your comments.

    **Note:** In case are done using the platform or simply want to start all over again, all containers can be stopped and non-persistent volumes will be removed by typing: